jdaigle/jdaigle.github.io/_posts/2016-02-19-aftermarket-aspnet-mvc-part-5-feature-folders.md

 Unfortunately *Feature Folders* won't necessarily work out-of-the-box.
 There are a few things we need to tweak.

-First, as a mentioned in [a previous post]({% post_url 2016-01-13-bridging-aspnet-mvc-part-4-routing-and-urls %}), assigning routes to individual actions is important.
+First, as a mentioned in [a previous article]({% post_url 2016-01-13-bridging-aspnet-mvc-part-4-routing-and-urls %}), assigning routes to individual actions is important.

 Second, the default view engine only knows to look for *views* inside of `Views\`.
 But we can subclass the default engine using [the technique I wrote about here]({% post_url 2016-01-05-bridging-aspnet-mvc-part-2-the-view-engine %}) to make it work.